Helping You To Live Life!

 You can do it almost anywhere and at any time of the year.

-Living in the country, I do less walking than I did in town because I have to drive everywhere.
+Living in the country, I walk less than I did in town because I have to drive everywhere.
 Hence for myself, there is a motivation issue.

 Owning a dog would be motivation.
 However, I am not sure my five cats would appreciate the gesture.

-If you do live in town then walking is the perfect exercise.
-Especially if you live close enough to walk to work.
+Walking is the perfect exercise if you live in town, especially if you live close enough to walk to work.

 The best exercise for lower back pain